 Whereas initially, Paul van Rijswijk (1965) chose unpretentious materials such as MDF and blockboard, in recent years he has often experimented with plaster and recycled fabric.
-The playfulness that he is looking for, is curbed by a nearly indestructible need for rhythm, proportion, and subtle (a)symmetry.
+The playfulness that he is looking for is curbed by a nearly indestructible need for rhythm, proportion, and subtle (a)symmetry.
 In the sculptures he creates, and within his self-imposed limitations, he manages to come to an almost endless series of variations in form and structure.
 Simplicity thereby forms the guiding principle.

-It would be a misunderstanding to think that the mentioned aversion to pretension entails that Van Rijswijk proceeds uncritically, on the contrary.
+It would be a misunderstanding to think that his aversion to pretension entails that Van Rijswijk proceeds uncritically, on the contrary.
 During the work process the artist makes rigorous considerations, setting a high standard.
 Before he makes his sculptures public, they have to stand up to his scrutiny, and if they don’t, he just breaks them down again – seeking out new paths.